 “We donated about $35,000 of our services including repairs and all of those local companies they gave us a lot of discounts and donations,” said Kim Chatman, who runs 911 Hazmat Cleanup.

 Chatman stepped in after a call from Gene’s plumber.
-When they arrived, they found a level three hoard: trash, mold, old food, and rodent feces.
+When they arrived, they found a level three hoard: trash, mold, and old food.

 “It was a very severe situation,” Chatman said.

 They cleaned out the trash and made repairs.